rmartin64/drumproject/README.md

+Click on the drum buttons or press their associated keyboard button in order to play drum samples.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>